Dr. Barbara Strain and Dr. John F. Skinner

 Departmental Office-MCFA 105

-Mary Crow was an adjunct speech
+Mary Crow was an adjunct speech instructor for

-the recipient and award this scholarship at the end of the spring term.
+recipient and award this scholarship at the end of the spring term.